abnore/Canopy/README.md

 - [ ] Enable hardware acceleration (future)
 - [ ] Add sprite support and simple 2D rendering helpers

----

-## Disclaimer

-This is a side project, built for fun and learning.
-It’s focused on **clarity**, **control**, and **simplicity**, not on portability or production features.

-If you’re interested in how to work directly with Cocoa and C — or building games and apps from the metal up — Canopy might be a good reference.

----

 ## 🧱 Features